Level3-REST/site/doc/profiles/action.md

 ## Representation Mixin

-The [Representation profile](representation.md) mixin enables the client to receive the target representation in the Action response instead of a redirect to the `Location` URL.
+The [Representation profile](representation.md) mixin enables the client to receive the target representation in the Action response instead of a redirect to the `location` URL.

 ## Specifications